Slobozhanskyi

 Major Trails And Attractions

-The park offers nature trails through oak forests, along stream valleys, and across wildflower meadows.
-The old-growth forest sections provide atmospheric woodland walking, while the steppe grassland patches on south-facing slopes offer botanical interest, particularly during the spring flowering season.
+The park offers nature trails through oak forests, along stream valleys, and across wildflower meadows, with four routes totaling approximately 32.7 km.
+[1] The old-growth forest sections provide atmospheric woodland walking, while the steppe grassland patches on south-facing slopes offer botanical interest, particularly during the spring flowering season.
 Historical interpretation along the trails explains the Sloboda Ukrainian settlement history and its impact on the landscape.
 Birdwatching is rewarding throughout the growing season.
-The park's proximity to Kharkiv makes it a convenient destination for day trips and weekend walks.
+The park's accessible terrain makes it suitable for walkers of all abilities.

 Visitor Facilities And Travel